jnlewis/yinbox-app/README.md

 - **Fee Based Spam Prevention**
     - To prevent spams, Yinbox charges a one time fee of 0.5 NEAR when beginning a new conversation with anyone.

-- **Physical Message Deletion**
-    - Messages you delete are physically removed from Yinbox servers, like it never happened in the first place.

 - **On-Chain and Off-Chain Symbiosis**
     - Security, Speed and Convenience